• Home

 C. Poor support and supervision (especially nights and high-risk services)

-D. Bullying, sexual harassment, discrimination, incivility
+D. Bullying, sexual harassment, discrimination and incivility

 E. Occupational violence and aggression (OVA) from patients/visitors